ethom98/cltfc-2025-midseason-review/README.md

 These absences align with dips in team form — particularly in away fixtures.
 The impact on wide build-up play and defensive structure was clear, as Charlotte conceded more goals and struggled to maintain consistent pressure or rhythm.

 ---
+## 🔚 Conclusion & Future Outlook:
+Charlotte FC's 2025 mid-season profile reveals a team with defined strengths and distinct tactical identity, yet with clear improvements needed as the season progresses.

+🔎 Offensive efficiency remains strong — Charlotte’s xG (1.70) and goals per game (1.65) sit above the Eastern Conference average.

+⚙️ Their direct and intentional ball progression has been a tactical asset, even as the club defends in a mid-block.

+🚩 However, weaknesses in aerial duels, defensive intensity, and second-half structure, especially on the road, contributed to a noticeable drop-off away from home.

+---

+### 🧭 Roster Context & Coming Transitions:
+In addition, Charlotte FC signed Patrick Agyemang on February 4, 2023 (12th pick in the SuperDraft).
+His recent transfer to Derby County in England’s Championship (initial $8 million fee plus add-ons) marks the club’s most significant-ever outgoing move.

+Agyemang’s departure will reduce vertical threat and pressing efficiency through transitions — his presence was key in stretching play and unlocking defenses.

+✔️ MLS’s secondary summer transfer window opens July 24 and closes August 21, offering a pivotal chance for Charlotte to:

+1. Reinforce the forward line with a striker who fits the model (pressing, vertical ball, aerial threat)

+2. Add physical presence to the midfield or fullback roles

+3. Bolster set piece resilience

+This transfer window will be an exciting time for supporters — if Charlotte executes smart upgrades, they can convert a strong midseason showing into a sustained playoff push and deeper postseason run.

+---

 ## 📊 Featured Visuals
 - [x] Style of Play Quadrant Chart (PPDA vs Possession)